96ibman/potato_disease_classification_CNN/README.md

 # Potato Disease Classification using CNN

-This is a python tensorflow project on detecting disease in a potato leaf.
+This is a TensorFlow CNN Model for detecting disease in a potato leaf.

 ## Dataset